Myanmar National Democratic Alliance Army: 2025 further ceasefire

 Citing China's foreign ministry, Reuters reported the Myanmar military and MNDAA signed a formal ceasefire agreement starting on 18 January 2025, following talks in Kunming.
 On 20 January, Myanmar Now reported that under China's pressure, MNDAA had "agreed to return control of the northern Shan State capital to the Myanmar military regime," and that ceasefire agreement terms may include MNDAA's withdrawal from Lashio by June.
 However, neither side has publicly revealed the conditions of the ceasefire deal.
-The Myanmar Now article notes that commander Peng Daxun had been "summoned to China’s Yunnan Province in late October and held there indefinitely" under detention, and his "status and whereabouts are still unknown".
+The Myanmar Now article notes that commander Peng Daxun had been "summoned to China's Yunnan Province in late October and held there indefinitely" under detention, and his "status and whereabouts are still unknown".
 In April 2025, the MNDAA withdrew from Lashio as part of its ceasefire deal with the military junta, though reportedly retained control of the settlements on the city's outskirts.

+Clashes with TNLA

+On 14 March 2026, the MNDAA launched artillery strikes and ground attacks against TNLA positions in Kutkai.
+Since February 2026, both groups clashed with each other over control of territory in Kutkai Township; this led to price surges in basic goods from trade blockades.
+On 16 March 2026, the MNDAA seized full control of Kutkai from TNLA.

 Criticism

 MNDAA has held multiple public executions.
 The European Union condemned the executions "in the strongest term", calling them "an inhuman and degrading punishment that represents an ultimate denial of human dignity".

 The group has also been accused of forcibly recruiting migrant workers as fighters and executing deserters.
 MNDAA forcibly recruited civilians during and after the launch of Operation 1027 in October 2023, targeting the military junta in northern Shan State.
-They abducted civilians from refugee camps and fleeing convoys, demanded manpower quotas from local communities, targeted children as 10, and threatened or retaliated against those who report or escape recruitment.
+They abducted civilians from refugee camps and fleeing convoys, demanded manpower quotas from local communities, targeted children as young as 10, and threatened or retaliated against those who report these incidents or escape recruitment.
 When confronted, the MNDAA justified its actions as being consistent with its own laws.

 While the MNDAA is part of the anti-junta resistance, its actions have been criticized for undermining broader democratic aspirations and fueling inter-ethnic conflict.
 Analysts note that the group's focus has shifted from establishing a federal democratic union to pursuing narrow ethno-nationalist and territorial expansionist goals.
 This shift potentially sidelines inclusive political solutions and challenges the unity of the broader pro-democracy movement in Myanmar.

-The MNDAA's military offensives have contributed to regional instability, particularly along the China-Myanmar border, affecting regional security and economic interests.
-Their capture of strategic locations, such as Lashio, has prompted concerns from neighboring countries.
-For example, China has intervened to manage the crisis, seeking to stabilize the region due to its substantial investments and to prevent the conflict from spilling over its borders.
+The MNDAA's military offensives have upset the status quo on the China-Myanmar border, annoying Beijing, which supports Myanmar's military regime and sees its economic interests at risk.
+Its capture of strategic locations such as the northern Shan State capital Lashio has prompted China to intervene and force the MNDAA to return the northern Shan State capital to Myanmar junta control.
+This in turn sparked protest from residents, who accused the armed group of selling them out to the central military regime.